Radioresistance: Induced radioresistance

 This is a graph showing the effect of fractionation on the ability of gamma rays to cause cell death.
 The blue line is for cells which were not given a chance to recover while the red line is for cells which were allowed to stand for a time and recover.

 In the graph on left, a dose/survival curve for a hypothetical group of cells has been drawn with and without a rest time for the cells to recover.
 Other than the recovery time partway through the irradiation, the cells would have been treated identically.

 Radioresistance may be induced by exposure to small doses of ionizing radiation.
 Several studies have documented this effect in yeast, bacteria, protozoa, algae, plants, insects, as well as in in vitro mammalian and human cells and in animal models.
 Several cellular radioprotection mechanisms may be involved, such as alterations in the levels of some cytoplasmic and nuclear proteins and increased gene expression, DNA repair and other processes.
 Also biophysical models presented general basics for this phenomenon.

 Many organisms have been found to possess a self-repair mechanism that can be activated by exposure to radiation in some cases.
 Two examples of this self-repair process in humans are described below.

 Devair Alves Ferreira received a large dose (7.0 Gy) during the Goiânia accident, and lived, whereas his wife, who got a dose of 5.7 Gy, died.
 The most likely explanation is that his dose was fractionated into many smaller doses which were absorbed over a length of time while his wife stayed in the house more and was subjected to continuous irradiation without a break so giving the self repair mechanisms in her body less time to repair some of the damage done by the radiation.
 This resulted in her death.
 He also eventually died in 1994.
 In the same way some of the persons who worked in the basement of the wrecked Chernobyl have built up doses of 10 Gy, these workers received these doses in small fractions so the acute effects were avoided.

 It has been found in radiation biology experiments that if a group of cells are irradiated then as the dose increases the number of cells which survive decrease.
 It has also been found that if a population of cells are given a dose before being set aside (without being irradiated) for a length of time before being irradiated again then the radiation has less of an ability to cause cell death.
-The human body contains many types of cells and a human can be killed by the loss of a single tissue in a vital organ.
 For many short term radiation deaths (3 days to 30 days) the loss of cells forming blood cells (bone marrow) and the cells in the digestive system (wall of the intestines) cause death.